Gait Characterization in Duchenne Muscular Dystrophy (DMD) Using a Single-Sensor Accelerometer: Classical Machine Learning and Deep Learning Approaches: Materials and Methods

-\item \textbf{Anteroposterior Power (AP)} is measured in \% of TP.
-This feature is calculated by first transferring the time domain of the accelerometer's z-axis (Fig-\ref{fig:az}) to the frequency domain using FFT.
-Then we calculate the integral of the power spectrum density (PSD) (Fig-\ref{fig:pz}).
-Finally, we normalize the value by the weight and TP.
+\textbf{Anteroposterior Power (AP)} is measured in \% of TP.
+This feature is calculated by first transferring the time domain of the accelerometer's z-axis (Fig~\ref{Fig3}F) to the frequency domain using FFT.
+Then we calculate the integral of the PSD (Fig~\ref{Fig3}I).
+Finally, we normalize the value by weight and TP.\\

-\item \textbf{Vertical Power (VP)} is measured in \% of TP.
-This feature is calculated by first transferring the time domain of the accelerometer's x-axis (Fig-\ref{fig:ax}) to the frequency domain using FFT.
-Then we calculate the integral of the PSD (Fig-\ref{fig:px}).
-Finally, we normalize the value by the weight and TP.
+\textbf{Vertical Power (VP)} is measured in \% of TP.
+This feature is calculated by first transferring the time domain of the accelerometer's x-axis (Fig~\ref{Fig3}D) to the frequency domain using FFT.
+Then we calculate the integral of the PSD (Fig~\ref{Fig3}G).
+Finally, we normalize the value by weight and TP.\\

-\item \textbf{Force Index (FI)} is measured in N/kg.
-This feature is calculated by first transferring the time domain of the accelerometer's z-axis (Fig-\ref{fig:az}) to the frequency domain using FFT.
-Then, we divide the integral of the PSD (Fig-\ref{fig:pz}) by the average speed in order to average the force index.
+\textbf{Force Index (FI)} is measured in N/kg.
+This feature is calculated by first transferring the time domain of the accelerometer's z-axis (Fig~\ref{Fig3}F) to the frequency domain using FFT.
+Then, we divide the integral of the PSD (Fig~\ref{Fig3}I) by the average speed in order to average the force index.